 - D5022 Lighting Equipment

 - A. Equipment

 - 1. Approved manufacturers for general lighting fixtures:

 - 1. Hubbell

 - 2. Cooper (Signify)

 - 3. Philips Lighting

 - 4. Acuity

 - 2. T12 and T5 fluorescent lamps and incandescent lamps are not permitted.

 - 3. Recessed Canister Lights shall have an opening ≥ 4 " to provide access to fixture mounted driver.
 If smaller diameter lights are used, remote mount drivers in an accessible location.

 - 4. Exterior lighting to be controlled by a centrally located photoelectric sensorcontrolled lighting contactor with Hand-Off-Auto settings.

 - 5. Exterior security lighting and exterior building lighting shall not be controlled by the building automation system, unless Parking Lot lighting is being dimmed when unoccupied.

 - 6. Timers are not permitted.

 - 7. Exterior pole lights shall be fed with a minimum of 3 circuits.
 Install as multi-wired branch circuits and have individual neutral conductors identified with the phase color the entire length of circuit.
 10 ga conductor minimum.

 - 8. "EXIT" signs shall be green.

 - B. Controls

 - 1. Approved manufacturers for room level lighting controls

-- 1. Lutron
+- 1. nLight (Acuity)

+- 2. Sensor Switch (Acuity)

-- 2. Wattstopper (Legrand)
+- 3. Wattstopper (Legrand)

-- 3. Hubbel
+- 4. Hubbel

-- 4. Greengate (Cooper/Signify)
+- 5. Greengate (Cooper/Signify)

-- 5. Sensor Switch (Acuity).
+- 6. Lutron

 - 2. Approved manufacturers for building level lighting controls

+- 1. nLight (Acuity)

-- 1. Leviton
+- 2. Leviton

-- 2. Square D (Schneider)
+- 3. Square D (Schneider)

-- 3. Lutron.

 - 3. Building level lighting controls shall utilize BACnet over IP/MSTP communication protocol.

 - 4. Building level lighting controls shall be integrated into the building automation system to allow lighting control schedules to be implemented and modified.
+Occupancy sensors shall integrate with HVAC terminal units to enable terminal unit occupancy mode.

 - 5. Lighting Control Contractor shall:

 - 1. Provide a single line diagram located at the main lighting controller identifying all components of the lighting system.

 - 2. Provide software needed to trouble shoot or add/remove devices to the system.

 - 3. Label all cables at the point of termination or connection.
 Labels shall identify the trunk line or control backbone and any fingers branching from the backbone.
-It shall also identify the device connected.

-- 4. Cables shall be neatly terminated at each device and all cables trimmed to length. - 5.
+It shall also identify the device connected. - 4.
+Cables shall be neatly terminated at each device and all cables trimmed to length. - 5.
 Cables shall not be rolled up and zipped tied in excessive lengths. - 6.
 Low voltage terminations shall be made inside a junction box or enclosure, this includes at devices and fixtures. - 7.
 Power pack relays or power supplies shall be installed using (2) junction boxes (side by side).
 One box will be provided for the power pack and line voltage, the other for the low voltage to the sensor. - 8.
 Provide a 20-amp rated single pole keyed switch ahead of the line voltage for service to the power packs.